dror27/dk-shack/vol1/songs/en/She’s So Keen.md

 # She’s So Keen

-She's got serpents running down her thigh\
+She's got serpents running down on her thigh\
 For you to chase like a beast\
 On your knees you will drop as you cry\
 While she continues to feast\